The value per QOF point for 2016-2017:

-The General Practitioners Committee (GPC) and NHS Employers (on behalf of NHS England) have agreed changes to the Quality and Outcomes Framework (QOF) for 2015-16.
+The General Practitioners Committee (GPC) and NHS Employers (on behalf of NHS England) have agreed minor changes to the Quality and Outcomes Framework (QOF) for 2016-17.

 These changes are:

-- An adjustment to the QOF point value for 2015-16 taking account of population growth and relative changes in practice list size from 1 January 2014 to 1 January 2016.
+- An adjustment to the value of a QOF point taking account of population growth and relative changes in practice list size from 1 January 2015 to 1 January 2016.
 The national average list size as of 1 January 2016 is 7460 and the value of a QOF point for 2016/17 will be £165.18.

-- The threshold changes planned for 1 April 2015 have been deferred for one year to 1 April 2016
+- No changes to thresholds for 2016/17, with planned changes being deferred for one year to 1 April 2017.

 Supporting information and related pages